xu-zhaoyi/xu-zhaoyi.github.io/_pages/teaching.md

     <div style="flex:1; font-size:14px; line-height:1.35;">
     <div style="font-weight:700; font-size:18px;"> Lingyuan Li</div>
     <p>Contact me: llyuan@seas.upenn.edu </p>
-    <div>Current: pursuing a Master’s degree in Biotechnology at the University of Pennsylvania</div>
+    <div>Current: Master in Biotechnology at the University of Pennsylvania</div>

-    <div>Undergraduate training</div>
-    <div>Biochemistry at the University of Michigan, Ann Arbor.</div>
+    <div>Undergraduate training: Biochemistry at the University of Michigan, Ann Arbor.</div>

     <div style="height:10px;"></div>
-    <div style="font-weight:700;">Academic Training</div>
-    <div>integrating developmental biology with bioinformatics, with the goal of using quantitative and computational approaches to study developmental processes and regulatory mechanisms in complex biological systems.</div>
+    <div>Research interest: integrating developmental biology with bioinformatics, with the goal of using quantitative and computational approaches to study developmental processes and regulatory mechanisms in complex biological systems.</div>
   </div>